 - File the claim – Once you determine liability, you can file a claim with the at-fault driver’s insurance company.
 They might be financially responsible for your medical bills, mental anguish, lost wages, and other losses.

 - Investigate the accident – You need to thoroughly investigate the accident and gather substantial evidence to prove someone else is at fault and should pay.
 Evidence can include traffic camera footage, copies of your medical records, eyewitness statements, and pictures from the crash scene.
-If you’re unable to track down witnesses or collect evidence at the scene, don’t worry.
+If you cannot track down witnesses or collect evidence at the scene, don’t worry.
 Your attorney can handle that for you.
 They can also request records from your doctors to prove the extent of your injury and the expenses from treatment.

 - Send the insurer a demand letter – You must draft a demand letter outlining the facts of the case, including how the accident occurred, why the driver should be liable, and the compensation you seek.
 Send the letter with the evidence you found to the insurance carrier for review.